HCDigitalScholarship/documentation/jekyll-github-prose.md

-## Deploying a Jekyll site on a VM Using Prose.io and Github Webhooks
+## Deploying a Jekyll site on a VM Using Prose.io and Github Webhooks on Ubuntu 14

 Install ruby and jekyll, resolve dependencies